 Yes, give up a little of your free time.
 Clip coupons, meal plan, side hustle, create passive income, start a blog, answer surveys.
 Get a second job.
 Again, how much are you willing to sacrifice right now to pay off your debt?
 I created this blog as my side hustle to earn extra money and pay off debt.
 Read about my first income report here and how you can get started with your own blog.

 Getting out of debt does not have to be daunting.
 Giving up these 7 things will not only lead to paying off debt, but you will not be creating debt either.
 You could save AT LEAST $5000 per year giving these 7 things up.
 Imagine how much you could pay down on your debt with that money?
-And you know what, once you start giving these things up, other things will follow and you will be able to trim your budget even quicker and get rid of even more debt.
+And you know what, once you start giving these things up to get out of debt, other things will follow and you will be able to trim your budget even quicker and get rid of even more debt.

 Make sure to read all about using the debt snowball in How to Pay off Debt with the Debt Snowball Method.